Deploy Fortigate Firewall with Trial/Evaluation License to Azure Free Tier VM - NETSEC

 Saturday, January 8, 2022

-Deploy Fortigate Firewall with Trial License to Azure Free Tier VM
+Deploy Fortigate Firewall with Trial/Evaluation License to Azure Free Tier VM

 There are lots of limitation for you to deploy Azure marketplace's Fortigate VM , such as VM size requirement, license requirement, also only for Pay As You Go subscription.
 For my lab, not for test drive, I might need to deploy a Fortigate firewall into 1vCPU, 1GB Ram B1S size VM, and I will need to use my azure credit or student subscription to play with it.